3 Ways To Liven Up Your Batch Cooked Lunch At The End Of The Week

 We all know that batch cooking/ meal prep/ call it what you will is A Very Good Thing.

-It's economical, time-saving, usually healthier than fast food and generally makes us feel like we’ve got our lives fully together.
+It's economical, time-saving, usually healthier than Pret and generally makes us feel like we’ve got our lives fully together.

 But it doesn’t half get boring eating the same thing all week, does it?
-By Thursday lunchtime, that once delicious bowl of chilli is about as appetizing as the last sandwich left in an airport cafe on a Saturday night.
+By Thursday lunchtime, that once delicious bowl of chilli is about as appetising as the last sandwich left in a train station Tesco on a Saturday night.

 Well, fear not, you can continue to batch cook your socks off because taking your meal from boring to very exciting indeed is totally doable, just by purchasing a few super simple ingredients from the supermarket.
 Read on for a few easy ways to rejig your batch cook staples so it doesn’t feel like Groundhog Day for the rest of your life.